 Right now, you are enlightened enough.
 How you have moved through life has led you to be right here, and right here (right now) is the perfect place to be.

 Already, you are wise enough.
 You are brave enough.
 You are bold enough.
 You are bright enough.
 You are witty enough.
 You are tall enough, short enough.
-You are enough of enough of enough; and you are the only person that is exactly enough to rise up over the clouds and bring your dream to life.
+You are enough of enough, and you are the only person that is exactly enough to rise up over the clouds and bring your dream to life.

 Do you want to know the most beautiful part of all of this?